wzjoriv/Lign/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # Pull Request

-__When contributing any changes, first document your code by following the convention under [Docstring](#docstring).
+__When contributing any changes, first document your code by following the convention described in [Docstring](../../docs/CONTRIBUTING.md#docstring).
 After, create a pull request.
 Lastly, insert and fill the following template in the pull request description.___

+___Create one pull request for each independent overall functionality.
+Do not include multiple unrelated functionalities into one request.
+Feel free to remove this comment and the one above.___

 ## Changes